gidesa/ocvWrapper46/README.md

 # New version - 3/5/2023

-  * Added four Delphi VCL components: two as image source, TOcvVideoSource and TOcvImageDirectory; two as image processors, TOCVProcObjectDetector and TOcvProcFaceDetector (also face recognizer)
+  * Added four Delphi VCL/Lazarus components: two as image source, TOcvVideoSource and TOcvImageDirectory; two as image processors, TOCVProcObjectDetector and TOcvProcFaceDetector (also face recognizer)
   * Added a program, createFacesDB, that creates and save on disk a lightweight